m-koleda/guides/create-K8s-cluster/README.md

   3. Configure docker and Kubernetes prerequisites on the machine.

-    KUBE_DPKG_VERSION=1.24.0-00 #or your other target K8s version, which should be at least 1.13. sudo apt-get update && \
+    KUBE_DPKG_VERSION=1.23.0-00 #or your other target K8s version, which should be at least 1.13.
+Docker is removed in k8s version 1.24+.
+Please use containerd or other CRI. sudo apt-get update && \
     sudo apt-get install -y ebtables ethtool && \
     sudo apt-get install -y docker.io && \